-As part of our operating business, we also maintain multiple bilingual websites, including www.lamusica.com, Mega.tv and various station websites that provide content related to Latin music, entertainment, news and culture, as well as the LaMusica mobile app.
-LaMusica simultaneously streams our stations' content, which has broadened the audience reach of our radio stations.
+As part of our operating business, we also maintain multiple Spanish and bilingual websites, including www.lamusica.com, Mega.tv and various station websites that provide content related to Latin music, entertainment, news and culture, as well as the LaMusica mobile app.
+The LaMusica mobile app is a music and entertainment video and audio app, that programs an extensive series of short form videos, simultaneously live streams our radio stations', includes hundreds of curated playlists and has tools that enable users to personalize their mobile radio streaming experience.
+The new video enhancements to our mobile app significantly enhance the audience's engagement level and increases the reach of our mobile offering.
 In addition, we produce live concerts and events in the United States and Puerto Rico.
 Concerts generate revenue from ticket sales, sponsorship and promotions, raise awareness of our brands in the surrounding communities and provide our advertising partners additional opportunities to reach their target audience.